 Plantation shutters--window blinds with wide wooden louvers or slats--cost about $2,000, depending on the material and size.

 Heat-controlled window film can reflect around 72% of the sun’s heat while keeping you and your home protected from damaging UV rays.
 Mirror-like films are usually better at beating the heat than more transparent types.

-Cost: Film starts at around $30 per roll and goes up to more than $150 or more depending on the amount of light the window film can reflect.
+Cost: Film starts at around $37 per roll and goes up depending on the amount of light the window film can reflect.